AlexandreFenyo/net-monitor/README.md

 - dataSet: the data set name,
 - value: a numeric value corresponding to a throughput,
 - lifeTime (optional): lifeTime for this value,
-- callbackDone: a callback function called by the manager after the value has been added to the data set.
+- callbackDone: a callback function called by the manager just after the value has been added to the data set.

 <button onclick="NetMonitor.pushValue(manager_charts, 'set1', 123, undefined, function () {console.info('value pushed')})">add value to dataset 1</button>